gospodinp/torei-rpg/rules.md

 #### Submission is Power

-If you're willing to surrender the stakes, [Submitting] can be one of the most powerful moves you can make!
+If you're willing to surrender the stakes, [Submitting] is one of the most powerful moves you can make!
 You get to keep your two best rolls in your pool, and use them in your next [Conflict].
 You also avoid any further risk of [Fallout], and this can help you aim for [Experience].

 A submissive character may well play a long game of rope-a-dope, [Submitting] to a dominant character regularly just to gain the upper hand on the next [Conflict].

-Consenting to submit as a beneficial game mechanic: it's one of the reasons the Torei RPG uses these rules!

 # GM Advice